 During menopause, many women begin to have problems with urinary incontinence.
-They try to exercise, they sneeze or cough, or they have a good laugh, and suddenly they're leaking urine.
+They try to exercise, they sneeze or cough, or they have a good laugh, and suddenly they’re leaking urine.
 At other times, they may have a hard time getting to the bathroom in time.
 They may have bladder infections more often, too.
-All this is not only uncomfortable, but she may feel deeply humiliated about it.
+All this is not only uncomfortable, but may also be deeply humiliating.

-About the same age as menopause usually happens, women start having trouble sleeping.
+Around the time menopause hits, women can start having trouble sleeping.
 They may have problems falling asleep, staying asleep, or waking up during the night.
-If they're having night sweats, that can wake them up, as well.
-And, if the sweating was profuse, now they have to change the bed before they can go back to sleep.
-The lack of adequate sleep can make her feel exhausted and unhappy.
+If they’re having night sweats, that can wake them up as well.
+And, if the sweating is profuse, they have to change the bed before they can go back to sleep.
+The lack of adequate sleep can make them feel exhausted and unhappy.

 Menopause is often associated with moodiness, and there is some truth in that.
 The reason that happens is unclear.
 The exhaustion, the stress of a changing family, and just dealing with all the symptoms of menopause can all affect her mood.

 Also, her body is going through a major chemical change.
 Her estrogen is diminishing.
 That’s significant in terms of her mood because estrogen controls the production of serotonin in the brain.
 If her serotonin is decreased, she’s probably going to find it hard to be in a good mood all the time.
 When you think about it, it is no surprise that menopause can affect moods.

-Unless you're much younger than your wife, you may be going through some changes yourself.
+Unless you’re much younger than your wife, you may be going through some changes yourself.
 You may be at an age when you realize you have more years behind you than ahead of you.
 You may also notice changes in your physical body as well.
-Trips to the bathroom may become more frequent as other symptoms of aging like greying hair or a sudden need for prescription reading glasses may be happening at this time in your life too.
+Trips to the bathroom may become more frequent as other symptoms of aging like greying hair or a sudden need for prescription reading glasses may be happening at this time in your life as well.